geoschem/GCClassic/docs/source/gcc-guide/04-data/dry-run-download.rst

-This will start the data download process using the ``aws s3 cp`` commands, which should execute much more quickly than if you were to download the data from Compute Canada.
-It will also produce the **log of unique data files**.
+This will start the data download process using the ``aws s3 cp`` commands, which should execute much more quickly than if you were to download the data from another location.
+It will also produce a **log of unique data files**.

 .. important::